-Biden appears to confuse D-Day with Pearl Harbor Day during campaign event with Pennsylvania Gov. Wolf
+Biden camp denies ex-VP confused D-Day with Pearl Harbor Day during fundraiser

+Joe Biden's campaign on Wednesday denied that the former vice president had confused the date of the D-Day invasion of northern Europe in World War II with the date of Pearl Harbor Day during a fundraiser.

-Former Vice President Joe Biden appeared to confuse the June 6 anniversary of the Allied invasion of Nazi-occupied France in 1944 with the Dec.
-7 anniversary of the Japanese bombing of Pearl Harbor in 1941 during a livestreamed discussion with Pennsylvania Gov. Tom Wolf on Wednesday.
+During a livestreamed discussion with Pennsylvania Gov. Tom Wolf, Biden appeared to switch the June 6 anniversary of the Allied invasion of Nazi-occupied France in 1944 with the Dec.
+7 anniversary of the Japanese bombing of Pearl Harbor, Hawaii in 1941.

-During their discussion, which was meant to mark Wolf's endorsement of Biden's candidacy and touched on topics like the commonwealth's coronavirus recovery, Biden said that his home state of Delaware "declared our independence on December the 7th, by the way.
+Biden said his home state of Delaware "declared our independence on December the 7th, by the way.
 And it's not just D-Day."

-On Dec.
-7, 1787, Delaware became the first state to ratify the U.S. Constitution.
-Biden's birth state of Pennsylvania followed suit five days later, on Dec.
-12.
+The Biden campaign claimed he was referring to "Delaware Day," telling Fox News Wednesday night: "Since 1933, the governors of Delaware have proclaimed December 7 as Delaware Day in honor of that day in 1787, when Delaware became the first state to ratify the Federal Constitution, thus making Delaware the first state in the New Nation."

+The state website's page about Delaware Day makes no mention of the anniversary being referred to as "D-Day."

 CNN'S DANA BASH RIDICULED FOR JOE BIDEN INTERVIEW: 'SO MUCH FOR JOURNALISM'

+"We're an incredible, incredible country," Biden had said earlier in the event, which was meant to mark Wolf's endorsement of his candidacy and touched on topics like the commonwealth's coronavirus recovery.

-"We're an incredible, incredible country," Biden had said earlier.
-"One of the things that I see, Tom -- the old joke was that people used to say, 'You know that arc that goes into Pennsylvania [is] quote-unquote in Delaware.'"
+"One of the things that I see, Tom -- the old joke was that people used to say, 'You know that arc that goes into Pennsylvania [is] quote-unquote "in Delaware,'" Biden said.

 Delaware's northern border with Pennsylvania is famously defined by a 12-mile arc extending outward from the courthouse in New Castle.